Lansing Charter Commission settles on law firm, zips through another charter chapter

 Earlier, City Clerk Chris Swope provided an update on commission funds.
 Of the $500,000 budgeted for the commission, Swope said it has spent $115,979.33.
 This includes $86,000 on administering the election itself.
 It also spent $20,000 sending out 40,000 informational mailers to Lansing residents last month.

-The commission will add $175 for livestreaming when it hosts an 11 a.m.
+The commission will add $175 for livestreaming services when it holds an 11 a.m.
 Sept.
 7 community meeting with the East Sycamore Park Neighborhood at the Unitarian Universalist Church of Greater Lansing.

 It’s one of four upcoming community engagement sessions.
 At 6:30 p.m.
 Aug.
 20, they’ll meet members of the Churchill Downs Neighborhood Association at the Alfreda Schmidt Southside Community Center.
 They’ll convene with the Westside Neighborhood Association at the same time at 6:30 p.m.
 Aug.
 28 in the Letts Community Center, and with the Eastside Neighborhood Association at 6 p.m.
 Sept.
 3 in the Allen Neighborhood Center.